 The teams, many of the same people who'd spent most of the last many years of their lives launching the iPhone, again worked through the night and the holidays, but by 2010, Apple was ready to launch their new tablet, something Steve Jobs said was the most important product of his life — a life filled with important products.

 The original iPad, code named K48 and model number iPad1,1, had a 9.7-inch screen at 1024x768 and 132ppi, both for the Wi-Fi only model, and the Wi-Fi + 3G HSPA versions.
 It also packed in 802.11n Wi-Fi, Bluetooth 2.1 + EDR, aGPS, and... absolutely no camera.

-Importantly, the iPad included Apple's first branded processor, the Apple A4.
-It combined a 800MHz ARM Cortex A8 and a PowerVR SGX535 graphics processor, along with a rather anemic 256MB of RAM.
-The original iPad came with 16, 32, and 64GB storage options, and a 25 watt hour that let it run for an impressive 10 hours.
+It came with 16, 32, and 64GB storage options, and a 25 watt hour battery that let it run for an impressive 10 hours.
 Like all iOS — and iPod — devices of its time, the original iPad could connect to a Mac or Windows PC, and charge, via the traditional 30-pin Dock connector.
-And it came in whatever color you wanted, as long as you wanted black.
+And it came in whatever color you wanted, as long as the color you wanted was bead-blasted aluminum and black.